 All workshops are capped at 60 participants.
 Participants are responsible for their own travel and overnight expenses.
-Registration is now open!
+Registration will open in spring 2020!

-There will be three sets of dates/venues available for Bootcamp this year.
+There will be two sets of dates/venues available for Bootcamp this year.
 All will have the same material.
-This two-day workshop will be a dive into Year 2 Curriculum work for the rollout of the revised social studies standards.
+This two-day workshop will be a dive into Year 3 Assessment (classroom/local/district/state) work for the rollout of the revised social studies standards.
 More information, including past Bootcamp topics and resources, on the Bootcamp page.
-Cost will be $80/person until one month before the event, at which time the price goes up to $95/person.
+Cost will be --/person until one month before the event, at which time the price goes up to --/person.
 Registration closes 8 days before the event (no exceptions).
-All three hotels have a small block of rooms at the $82/night state rate (single) until one month before the event; once the block is sold out, there is no guarantee that the hotel will honor state rate.
+Both hotels have a small block of rooms at the $82/night state rate (single) until one month before the event; once the block is sold out, there is no guarantee that the hotel will honor state rate.

-This workshop is appropriate for: K-12 classroom teachers, curriculum specialists, Library Media specialists.
+This workshop is appropriate for: K-12 classroom teachers, curriculum specialists.
 We strongly suggest attending as a district team (although it is not required).

 Save the Dates!